Is it reflux or something else? Similar symptoms to check out first

 Mystery solved.
 While her symptoms of feeding difficulties were suggestive of GERD, a common virus caused her food refusal.

 Another mom was distressed that her toddler was making slow progress in a feeding clinic despite intensive work and the use of several types of GERD medication.
 At a routine follow-up appointment with the Pediatric Gastroenterologist, the doctor determined that her son did not have GERD and instructed the mother to stop attending the clinic, take her son off all medication and let him explore food and enjoy eating.
 Of course the mother was skeptical that this would work but she agreed to try it.
 She wrote to me a few weeks later to report that her son exhibits no signs of GERD and is eating more and more each week.
 She gives him a nutritional drink and lets him select typical toddler table foods.
 (More information on GERD and acid reflux medications).

 Heartburn and chest pain are often associated with adult GERD, but these symptoms are also associated with a heart attack.
 Many adults go to the emergency department of the local hospital due to severe chest pain and discomfort.
 After having a cardiac work up and finding no evidence of a heart attack, the typical treatment is a prescription for acid suppression medication for GERD.
 (Extra: How to tell if it's a heart attack).

 While it may be tempting for patients and their families to use the Internet to self diagnose a medical condition, it is still vital to go to the doctor for a medical exam, review of the symptoms and testing if needed.
 Patients play a vital role in observing patterns at home, recording symptoms to help the doctor diagnose and treat the problem.
-(See blogs from our doctors: Dr. Eisner and Dr. Vartabedian and sign up for our weekly newsletter).
+(See blogs from our doctors: Dr. Eisner and Dr. Vartabedian).